mitch1009/extensions/README.md

 # extensions
-Chrome and Firefox Extensions - Made In Malawi :malawi:
+Chrome and Firefox Extensions - Made In Malawi 🇲🇼